myrmex-org/myrmex/docs/usage/iam-plugin.md

 # IAM plugin

-The IAM plugin allows to define and deploy AWS policies and roles.
+The `@myrmex/iam` plugin allows to define and deploy AWS policies and roles.
 It can be used to avoid referencing IAM roles ARNs and simplify the configuration of other plugins.

 ## Prerequisites